 3. Review your financial and retirement goals

-Before you move, your financial advisor might recommend you review your portfolio to ensure it still aligns with your goals and go over any tax implications for your investments, as they can vary by state.
+Before you move, you and your financial advisor should review your portfolio to ensure it still aligns with your goals and go over any tax implications for your investments, since they can vary by state.
 Also, make sure to talk with your current or future employer about your benefits options.
 Your tax professional might need to weigh in on issues such as moving and job search expenses, capital gains on a home sale and any change in your income bracket.

 4. Determine if you need a new bank

-If you need to open a new bank account, make sure you transfer any funds from your old bank and close that account.
-Since your earnings might be changing, you should update your monthly budget or create a new one.
+If you need to open a new bank account, transfer any funds from your old bank and close that account.
+Since your earnings might be changing, update your monthly budget or create a new one.

 5. Think about insurance

 No matter where your move takes you, Edward Jones is here to help.
-Contact your financial advisor today for additional insights and helpful tools to make sure you remain on track toward your financial goals.
+Get your move started off right by contacting your financial advisor, who can provide additional insights on achieving your financial goals.

 Edward Jones, its employees and financial advisors cannot provide tax or legal advice.
 You should consult your attorney or qualified tax advisor regarding your situation.